 Review and Rating of South Padre Island KOA in South Padre Island

 We must admit, we're a little biased toward KOA's because of their high standards for their Parks and their emphasis on providing quality service and a memorable experience.
-To us they are like going to a high quality chain steak house like Ruth Chris Steakhouse - you know what to expect and it's always a memorable experience.
+To us they are like going to a high quality chain steak house like Ruth Chris Steakhouse - you know what to expect, it's alwasy consistent, and always a memorable experience.

 South Padre Island KOA is a perfect location - less than a quarter mile from the causeway leading to the mainland, right on Laguna Madre Bay, next to Pier 19 for food and fishing, across the street from Schlitterbahn Water Park, less than a half mile to the beach, and it's very close to lots of great restaurants and shops plus more fun things to do, several of which are within walking distance.

 The main streets are all paved and wide enough for big rigs to maneuver through out the Park.
 The sites and level and up to 98' feet long.
 The Park is dog and kid friendly.